Linux strip command

 |--keep-file-symbols||When stripping a file, perhaps with --strip-debug or --strip-unneeded, retain any symbols specifying source file names, which would otherwise get stripped.|

 |--only-keep-debug||Strip a file, removing contents of any sections that would not be stripped by --strip-debug and leaving the debugging sections intact.
 In ELF files, this preserves all note sections in the output.

 The intention is that this option will be used in conjunction with --add-gnu-debuglink to create a two part executable.
-One a stripped binary which will occupy less space in RAM and in a distribution and the second a debugging information file which is only needed if debugging abilities are required.
+One a stripped binary which will occupy less space in RAM and in a distribution and the second a debugging information file that is only needed if debugging abilities are required.
 The suggested procedure to create these files is as follows:

 Note—this switch is only intended for use on fully linked files.
 It does not make sense to use it on object files where the debugging information may be incomplete.
-The gnu_debuglink feature currently only supports the presence of one filename containing debugging information, not multiple filenames on a one-per-object-file basis.
+The gnu_debuglink feature currently only supports the presence of one file name containing debugging information, not multiple file names on a one-per-object-file basis.